vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/19-integration-testing.md

 [click] This allows us to use one of many extension methods provided for the `HttpClient` that accept endpoints, and DTOs as arguments or type parameters, meaning we don't have to specify the route URL at all when writing the tests.

-[click] It uses any annotations on our request DTO to construct a `HttpResponseMessage` with the data in the right place &mdash; such as a property with the `FromHeader` attribute being set as a header in the request.
+[click] It uses any annotations on our request DTO to construct a `HttpRequestMessage` with the data in the right place &mdash; such as a property with the `FromHeader` attribute being set as a header in the request.
 -->